 We are committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
-Our approaches are underpinned by our four rules for life (illustrated on acorns), focussing on respectful behaviour and a positive learning atmosphere.
+Our approaches are underpinned by our Christian values (shown on Oak leaves), and four 'rules for living' (illustrated on acorns), focussing on respectful behaviour and a positive learning atmosphere.

-- ♦ be respectful
+- be respectful

-- ♦ be ready
+- be ready

-- ♦ be responsible

 - be resilient